olebole/irafdoc/doc/onedspec.dispcor.rst

   <dd>List of dispersion corrected output spectra or root names.
 When using the
   record number extension format, record number extensions will be appended to each root name in the list.
 The output extension will be the same as the input extension.
-If <tt>"no"</tt> output list is specified then the output spectrum will replace the input spectrum after dispersion correction.
+If <span style="font-family: monospace;">"no"</span> output list is specified then the output spectrum will replace the input spectrum after dispersion correction.
   </dd>
   </dl>